Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-95-silence.md

 The rare books he collected were their official reason for being there, as was the large painting of a *very* beautiful human woman behind the desk.
 Singer had to stop and stare for a moment.
 She was so used to seeing big, heavy human men who mostly looked like stretched ten’gewek, but the woman in the painting was…

-Well. humans had stories about "elves."
+Well.
+Humans had stories about "elves."
 Tall and slim and beautiful and strange-looking.
 Singer thought humans like the one in the painting looked like elves were meant to.
 You could *stare* at them, and not quite get tired of it.

 "Lovely, isn’t she?"
 Shooster made a happy sound as he inspected the painting and found it undamaged.
 "The artist is Luiza Cavalotti, a former colleague of mine.
 She took up painting to help recover her motor functions after a brain injury."